All Episodes

 Nice to have you with us.

-I think uh Miss Sheen is wrecking Matt Morale, not over there, but over here in the United States.
+I didn't hear it this morning, but it's exactly what I feel as I think Ms. Sheehan is wrecking morale, not over there, but over here in the United States.

 That's the objective of the people who are protesting the war.

-I mean, that's the whole point, that's the whole point of this, because that will then uh descend negatively to Bush and Republicans at the next election cycle.
+That's the whole point of this, because that will then descend negatively to Bush and Republicans at the next election cycle.

 Plus, these people are just against the U.S. military in general on principle.

-And I I'm so infuriated by this that I believe, and I know this is controversial, and even the people that are for the war don't say this on TV.
+And I'm so infuriated by this that I believe, and I know this is controversial, and even the people that are for the war don't say this on TV.

 I believe that she is spitting on her son's grave.

-Um, the people have said that in her own words.
+Well, people have said that in her own words.

-Her family has pretty much said stop doing this.
+Her family has pretty much said, stop doing this.

-Uh but this is why I say she's being exploited.
+But this is why I say she's being exploited.

 And when the Jersey girls burn out, it's time to go to Richard Clark.

-So sort of Bill Burkett.
+Bill Burkett.

 You know, CBS was even willing to run the risk that they'd get away with using forged documents.